convexset/meteor-template-level-subs-cache/README.md

  - Feel the cleanliness of your code
  - To find out which subscriptions (as array of object in the form of `{name: ..., subscriptionArgs: ..., options: ...}`) are used with a list of bundles, call `InformationBundler.subscriptionsUsed(arrayOfBundleNames)`
  - To find out which helpers (as object where they keys are helper names and the values helpers) are used with a list of bundles, call `InformationBundler.helpersUsed(arrayOfBundleNames)`

+#### Setting the Default Cache

+The default cache is accessible via `TemplateLevelSubsCache.DEFAULT_CACHE` and begins as a cache "made" "with no arguments" (see [this](#step-1-create-a-cache)) for details.

+It may be replaced by calling `TemplateLevelSubsCache.replaceDefaultCache(options)` with `options` being the relevant arguments for [creating a cache](#step-1-create-a-cache).

+It is perhaps ideal to set the default cache before `InformationBundler.prepareTemplates` is called and have all cached subscriptions use that single cache.
+Subsidiary caches can be created for special purposes if needed.

 ### Template Helpers